graphicscorelab/graphicscorelab.github.io/README.md

 # FAQ

+## `"wow! this sounds amazing! i'm in! how do i sign up?"`

+Sign up by filling out this short form.
+Spaces are limited, so please

 ## `"i don't know what a graphic score is... can i still attend?"`

 Yes!
 We will not throw you into the deep-end (unless you are an octopus).
 The workshop will begin with a short presentation introducing graphic scores.
 After that, we will get used to playing and making graphic scores together through exercises guided by the workshop leaders.